gregdan3/gregdan3.github.io/pages/toki-pona/sona/li.md

 #### Multiple li

-Toki Pona has no word for "and" like English has- instead, you say `li` again, making another predicate.
+To say a subject does more than one thing, you say `li` again, making another predicate.
 Saying `li` multiple times is like saying "and" in English!
 Here's another example:

 <details> <summary> [kulupu li suli li pona]{.tokipona} </summary>